-Once the fan is in place, attach a 90-degree duct elbow to the fan's exhaust port using sheet metal screws.
-Then attach a new 4- to 6-inch (10.2 to 15.2 cm) duct pipe to the duct elbow.
+Once the bathroom vent fan is in place, attach a 90-degree duct elbow to the fan's exhaust port using sheet metal screws.
+Then, attach a new 4- to 6-inch (10.2 to 15.2 cm) duct pipe to the duct elbow.

 - Insert the electrical cable through the new fan’s connector and secure it with a cable clamp.

 - Open the electrical splice box (from either the attic or the bathroom, depending on the model) and pull out the fan wires.

 - Attach the electrical wires to the fan wires by twisting the same color wires together and attaching a wire connector.

 - Wrap the bare copper wire under the ground clip or screw and tighten to secure.

 - Tuck all of the wires back into the electrical splice box and replace the cover.

 7. Plug in and reattach the fan grille.

 Go back to the bathroom and install the motor blower assembly by plugging it into the receptacle and screwing to secure.
 Then, attach the grille.
 Test out your new bathroom vent fan by turning the power back on.

 Congratulations!
 Now you know how to install bathroom fan, which will keep your bathroom clean and dry and protect it from mold and mildew.
 For the ultimate protection, consider getting a home warranty with electrical coverage from American Home Shield.
 We offer home systems coverage for up to 23 essential systems and appliances—including built-in bathroom exhaust fans—to protect your household and your budget from inevitable breakdowns.
 Learn more about home warranty plans and our affordable prices to choose the coverage that works best for you.